Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 Even if you do everything you can without affecting your normal life, there is still a possibility of being infected, 0.1%.
 As long as this virus exists on Earth, it is not 0%.

-We are all humans, we all live on Earth, where else can we hide?
+We are all human beings, we all live on Earth, where else can we hide?
 Should we go to the moon?

 In the end, this 0.1% probability is probably fate.